 Read-Thru and Write-Thru

+Similarly, by utilizing a Write-through handler, a microservice only has to execute a write operation (Add, Update, Delete) on the cache and the cache then performs the relevant write operation on the datastore automatically.
 What’s more, you can even force the cache to retrieve data directly from the data store irrespective of whether the cache holds a possibly stale version of it.
 This is critical when the microservice requires up-to-date information and builds on the cache consistency strategies mentioned previously.

 1 2 3 4 5 6 |

-// Specify the readThruOptions for read through operations var readThruOptions = new ReadThruOptions(); readThruOptions.Mode = ReadMode.ReadThru; // Retrieve the data of the corresponding item with reads thru enabled Product data = cache.Get<Product>(key, readThruOptions); |
+// Specify the readThruOptions for read-through operations var readThruOptions = new ReadThruOptions(); readThruOptions.Mode = ReadMode.ReadThru; // Retrieve the data of the corresponding item with read-through enabled Product data = cache.Get<Product>(key, readThruOptions); |

-Similarly, you can implement Write-Through by using:
+Similarly, you can implement Write-through by using the following code snippet:

 1 2 3 4 5 6 |

-// Enable write through for the cacheItem created var writeThruOptions = new WriteThruOptions(); writeThruOptions.Mode = WriteMode.WriteBehind; // Add item in the cache with write-behind cache.Insert(key, cacheItem, writeThruOptions); |
+// Enable write-through for the cacheItem created var writeThruOptions = new WriteThruOptions(); writeThruOptions.Mode = WriteMode.WriteBehind; // Add item in the cache with write-behind cache.Insert(key, cacheItem, writeThruOptions); |

-For more detailed information on how to use these providers, refer to our documentation at Read-Through Caching and Write-Through Caching.
+For more detailed information on how to use these providers, refer to our documentation at Read-through Caching and Write-through Caching.

 EF Core Caching

-The following code demonstrates the ease of use of the NCache EF Core caching provider to introduce caching in your existing microservice application logic.
+The following code demonstrates the ease of use of the NCache EF Core caching provider to introduce caching in your existing Microservice application logic.

 1 2 3 4 5 6 7 8 9 |